nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 nginx-server   NodePort    10.110.144.60   <none>        80:32276/TCP   113s   run=nginx-server
 ```

-- Open a browser and check the `public ip:<NodePort>` of the worker node to see Nginx Server is running.
+- Open a browser and check the `public ip:<NodePort>` of worker node to see Nginx Server is running.
 In this example, NodePort is 32276.

 - Clean the service and pod from the cluster.